 While the use of Canon’s dedicated software is not a requirement, it is HIGHLY recommended for most VR creators.
 The basic workflow of the Canon VR system is:

-Capture your footage with a compatible camera, which is currently the EOS R5 camera with updated firmware version 1.5.0 or greater.
+Capture your footage with a compatible camera, which is currently the EOS R5 camera with updated firmware version 1.5.0 or greater or the R5 II.
 For the highest image quality utilizing 8K DCI 29.97p ALL-I with Canon Log, or Canon Log 3 enabled is recommended; however, processing speeds will vary based on the user’s computing power.
 If faster processing speeds are desired, recording with a 4K DCI resolution video at IPB or IPB Light quality can be a solution to consider.
 Overall, depending on the nature of the content being filmed, there are situations where 59.94p may be desired, and it is available at 4K DCI resolution.
 High-frame rate 119.88p video is also available at 4K DCI resolution; however, it should be noted that audio is not recorded with this framerate.
 Please note, HDR PQ is disabled with this lens.

 After recording, the files are brought into either the Canon EOS VR Utility application or into Adobe Premiere Pro with the Canon EOS VR Plug-in installed.
 Download of the software and still image processing are free, but use of the software to process movie clips exceeding 2:00 minutes in length requires a paid subscription.